mclemente/fvtt-advanced-macros/README.md

 Check out the Macros compendium for some useful macros that showcase the advanced macros system as well as provide additional features.

+## Suggested Modules
+If you're interested in macro editing, you should consider these modules:
+- Macro Creation Tweaks
+- Macro Editor (still working on V11)

 # Build

 See the [Build](./wiki/Build) instructions.